 (See also Overview of Thrombotic Disorders.)

 Protein C is a vitamin K–dependent protein, as are coagulation factors VII, IX, and X; prothrombin; and proteins S and Z. Because activated protein C (APC) degrades factors Va and VIIIa, APC is a natural plasma anticoagulant.
-Decreased protein C due to a genetic or an acquired cause predisposes to venous thrombosis.
+Decreased protein C due to a genetic or an acquired abnormality predisposes to venous thrombosis.

 Heterozygous deficiency of plasma protein C has a prevalence of 0.2 to 0.5%; about 75% of people with this defect experience a venous thromboembolism (50% by age 50).